Shagshag/prestashop-documentation/CMSRoleCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\CMSRole.php line 47
+* This method is defined in [classes/CMSRole.php line 47](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/CMSRole.php#47)